Wall-Go/WallGoCollision/docs/quickstart.md

 The `CollisionTensor` class contains collision integrals in an unevaluated but otherwise ready form.
 Once matrix elements have been loaded we can create a `CollisionTensor` object as follows:
 ```
-# modify according to your needs.
+# Modify according to your needs.
 Using a trivially small grid to make this example run fast
 gridSize = 5
 # Type hinting included for completeness
 collisionTensor: WallGoCollision.CollisionTensor = collisionModel.createCollisionTensor(gridSize)